f-book-com/megarep/README.md

     print(len(query5))

 This example will print out the numbers 118, 12, 11, 1, 119, which show that there is indeed only one old Hungarian poem with "Julia" or "Caelia" in the incipit, which was not written by Bálint Balassi.

+#### Evaluating operations

+##### repVal(data, index=1)

+This function gives a list of all the values (without repetition) in an output from a show function.
+It will process the column of the repShow results according to the value of index (default 1).

+##### repStat(data, index=1)

+This function takes the same arguments as repVal, but evaluates data a little more.
+The output of this function is a dictionary, where possible values are the key, and the dictionary value is a list containing the count of results belonging to that value and the percentage of that value among the results.
+Percentage values are rounded and therefore never completely precise, so they are presented as string variables for easier reading.
+The count value, which is precise, should be used if further calculations are necessary.

+##### repDisp(result)

+This function prints the results of a show, repVal or repStat function in a readable way on the Python console.
+It might be used with the output of any of the MegaRep functions.

+##### repExport(result, path)

+This function creates a usable CSV export from the results of any of the MegaRep functions.
+Warning: this function overwrites the file under "path" if it exists.

+##### Example

+    query1 = mega.searchm('genre', ['história'])
+    result1 = mega.show(['author'], query1)
+    repDisp(repVal(query1))

+This code will produce a list of the authors.

+    Alistáli Márton
+    Balassi Bálint
+    Baranyai Pál
+    ...
+    Zombori Antal
+    Ádám János

+Note the inability of the library to sort accented characters properly.
+It is of course possible to implement a correct sorting method, but this is not a priority at this development stage.
+Adding the following code will also produce the statistical results.

+    repDisp(repStat(result1))

+The output is the following.

+    	[22, '11.9%']
+    Alistáli Márton	[1, '0.5%']
+    Balassi Bálint	[1, '0.5%']
+    Baranyai Pál	[1, '0.5%']
+    Batizi András	[5, '2.7%']
+    Beythe András	[1, '0.5%']
+    Biai Gáspár	[1, '0.5%']
+    Bogáti Fazakas Miklós	[14, '7.6%']
+    ...
+    Zombori Antal	[1, '0.5%']
+    Ádám János	[1, '0.5%']

+These outputs are obviously better handled by a spreadsheet application, or they should be processed further.

+    repExport(repStat(result1), 'export.csv')

+## Serious limitations

+It is at this stage of the development, that further parameters will be implemented, first for the Répertoire de la poésie hongroise ancienne database.
+So far, the following parameters have been implemented for this database:

+author
+date
+dedication
+genre
+incipit
+melrefd (The poem's melody is referenced by another poem.) refsmel (The poem references another poem's melody.) text (This is available for approximately 10% of the database.) title

+The code lacks proper error handling and should be consistently commented for easier readability.
+Feel free to write any comments or suggestions.